knutzk/knutzk.github.io/_pages/publications.md

 My work in experimental particle physics has contributed to a wide range of publications — from precision measurements within the ATLAS Collaboration to method-oriented studies on machine learning and anomaly detection.
 These papers reflect the diversity of my research, spanning collider phenomenology, event reconstruction, and statistical modeling.

-As a member of the [ATLAS Collaboration](https://atlas.cern/), I have co-authored over **600 publications**, while contributing directly to a focused set of key analyses, particularly in **top-quark physics**, **event reconstruction**, and **searches for new physics**.
+As a member of the [ATLAS Collaboration](https://atlas.cern/), I have co-authored over **600 publications**, while contributing directly to a focused set of key analyses, particularly in top-quark physics, event reconstruction, and searches for new physics.
 Beyond ATLAS, I have published multiple **independent projects** on machine learning and data analysis techniques in high-energy physics.

 📚 **Complete publication list** available via:
 [Google Scholar](https://scholar.google.com/citations?user=MJ0Q724AAAAJ&hl=en) &#124;